Selecting a Windows kiosk device for your enterprise

 |Ideal for public use where auto sign-in is enabled and hence high security is needed.||Ideal for shared use of fixed-purpose devices in corporates and helps the dedicated device users to focus on their tasks.|

 |Kiosks seen in general public areas such as a kiosk for getting weather updates, devices running demo routine at stores, information kiosks at museums, devices running the search apps at libraries, guest registration desk etc., are examples.||Devices used by corporate employees doing remote work, field workers, factory workers, workers in warehouses etc., are examples.|

-Windows kiosk mode is quite effective at slowing down data breaches/cyber-attacks and preventing meddling with the system hardware, but it falls short in many ways.
-The physical access to the device can provide sufficient ways to break out of the kiosk interface and cause some unknown exploits due to few limitations the feature has.
+Windows kiosk mode is quite effective at slowing down data breaches/cyber-attacks and preventing meddling with the system hardware.
+However, it falls short in many ways.
+Unfortunately, physical access to the device can provide sufficient ways to break out of the kiosk interface and cause some unknown exploits due to few limitations the feature has.

-In order to improve the kiosk security and provide a safer kiosk experience, it’s recommended to pre-configure some other settings before setting up the kiosk mode.
+In order to improve the kiosk security and provide a safer kiosk experience, you should pre-configure some other settings before setting up the kiosk mode.